-As it turns out, one of the easiest ways to elicit the desired viral response is to make blanket statements like “Lift heavy,” “Never do crunches,” and “Forget traditional cardio, just lift weights faster.”
+One of the easiest ways to draw people into an argument is to make a blanket statement like “Just lift heavy,” “Never do crunches,” or “Forget traditional cardio, just lift weights faster.”

 Not so fast.
 Static stretching feels good, and many folks really need it.
 Moreover, dynamic stretching following static stretching negates the aforementioned inhibition .

-The big lifts themselves may be corrective in nature to a certain extent, but when a client displays severe valgus, butt wink, and excessive forward inclination of the torso, “Just squat, bro!” isn’t the most sound programming strategy.
+The big lifts themselves may be corrective in nature to a certain extent, but when a client displays severe valgus, butt wink, and excessive forward inclination of the torso, “Just squat, bro!” isn’t the best programming strategy.

 While it’s just plain silly to roll around on the floor for an hour and call it personal training, a couple of targeted corrective exercises, as determined by some sort of screening criteria, can go a long way towards improving movement quality and staying safe in the gym .

-Take the hamstrings and biceps, for instance.
+Take the hamstrings and biceps, for example.
 Since they don’t change length appreciably during compound lifts, isolation is actually the best way to strengthen them .
 Especially if these muscles are weak links in the chain, isolation is a must.
-Plus, it’s nice to give the people what they want (when it won’t hurt them).
+Plus, it’s nice to give your clients what they want (when it won’t hurt them).

 Verdict: Emphasize compound lifts, but also incorporate single-joint exercises to strengthen weak links and as “icing on the cake.”